palazzilorenzo/synthetic-data-for-antimicrobial-resistance/README.md

 With VAE model you can generate Escherichia coli spectra susceptible to Meropenem antibiotic.
 With Conditional VAE model you can generate Escherichia coli spectra, both resistant and susceptible to Ampicillin antibiotic.

-Some examples are also present in the [notebook](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/notebook) folder.
+An example is also provided in the [extras](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/extras) folder.

 For a better description of each module: